netlify/blobs/README.md

 npm install @netlify/blobs
 ```

+### Requirements

+- Deno 1.30 and above or Node.js 16.0.0 and above
+- `fetch` in the global scope with a [fetch-compatible](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API)
+  interface

 ## Usage

 To start reading and writing data, you must first get a reference to a store using the `getStore` method.